 The global demand for commodities is a major driver of revenues for the Corporation.
 Any global slowdown may have an adverse effect on the profitability and outlook for the royalty business and may also negatively impact the value of the Project Generation business portfolio.
 The effects of a global economic crisis, such as an epidemic or natural disaster, may adversely affect the demand for commodities, and ultimately our financial condition, results and cash flows.
 This may also require our royalty revenue guidance to be adjusted accordingly or removed if the effect is significantly pronounced.
 Royalty revenue guidance was suspended in 2020 due to the uncertainty surrounding COVID-19 and its impacts.
-In 2021, Altius reported volume guidance where available from its royalty operators, without attempting to project Altius revenue guidance as commodity prices remain volatile.
-Most of the commodities underlying Altius's main exposures ended the year with price increases, some of them significant.
-Altius continues to monitor the global economic situation, in particular the impact of COVID-19, and will inform the markets of any material departure from our current outlook.
+In 2021, Altius reported volume guidance where available from its royalty operators, without attempting to project Altius revenue guidance as commodity prices remain volatile, a climate which persists into 2023.
+Altius continues to monitor the global economic situation and will inform the markets of any material departure from our current outlook.